How to start a conversation about mental health at work

 Mental health is something we all have, just like physical health.
 Our state of mental health can fluctuate from positivity, happiness, contentment, to feelings of stress, anxiety or other challenges.

-These statistics highlight the importance of encouraging people to talk about any mental health concerns openly and honestly, with people they trust.
+This highlights the importance of encouraging people to talk about any mental health concerns openly and honestly, with people they trust.
 This is, however, easier said than done, and many professionals dealing with anxiety, stress or depression do not feel comfortable asking for help from their peers.

 7 conversation starters for talking about mental health